Fort Sumter

-Fort Sumter is a historical sea fort located near Charleston, South Carolina.
-Constructed on an artificial island at the entrance of Charleston Harbor in 1829, the fort was built in response to the War of 1812, which had exposed the inadequacy of existing American coastal fortifications to defend against naval attacks.
-Fort Sumter was still incomplete in 1861 when it was attacked by Confederate Forces during the Battle of Fort Sumter on April 12, sparking the American Civil War; the fort was severely damaged during the battle and left in ruins.
-Although there were some efforts at reconstruction after the war, Fort Sumter as conceived was never completed.
-Since the middle of the 20th century, the fort has been open to the public as part of the Fort Sumter and Fort Moultrie National Historical Park, operated by the National Park Service.
+Fort Sumter is an incomplete sea fort at the mouth of Charleston Harbor, South Carolina, where the battle that sparked the American Civil War took place.
+Built on an artificial island in 1829 in response to the War of 1812, which had exposed the inadequacy of American coastal defenses, it remained unfinished on April 12, 1861, when it was attacked by Confederate forces and greatly damaged.
+Efforts at rebuilding after the Civil War never completed the fort's original plan, but since the middle of the 20th century it has been open to the public and operated by the National Park Service.

 History

 The building of Fort Sumter

 Named after Continental Army officer Thomas Sumter, Fort Sumter was ordered in response to the War of 1812, which had exposed the inadequacy of existing American coastal fortifications to defend against naval attacks.
 It was built near Charleston, South Carolina, as part of the third system of U.S. fortifications to protect American harbors from a naval invasion.
 Constructed on an artificial island in the middle of the channel that provides Charleston with natural shelter, Fort Sumter was intended to dominate the harbor, reinforcing the protection provided by the shore artillery batteries at Fort Moultrie, Fort Wagner, and Fort Gregg.

 The artificial island was originally a sand bar.
 In 1827, a group of engineers carried out depth sounding and concluded that it was a suitable location for a fort.
 Construction began in 1829.
 Seventy thousand tons of granite were transported from New England to build up the artificial island.
 By 1834, a timber foundation that was several feet beneath the water had been laid.
 However, the decision was made to build a (stronger) brick fort.

 The brick fort is five-sided, 170 to 190 ft long, with walls 5 feet thick, standing 50 feet over the low tide mark.
 Although never completed, it was designed to house 650 men and 135 guns in three tiers of gun emplacements.

 Construction dragged out because of title problems, then problems with funding such a large and technically challenging project.
 Unpleasant weather and disease made the situation worse.
 The exterior was eventually finished, but the interior and armaments were never completed.